patrickahrend/TUM-NLP-Praktikum/README.md

     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations as well as visualizations of the word embeddings
+    │       └── visualize.py
     └
 ---